rowdyware/vendure-google-cloud-run-starter/README.md

 ## Setting up Vendure on Google Cloud

-This project uses `your-project` as example name, so make sure to ctrl+f all files for occurences of `your-project` when you're done with this guide.

 ## Prerequisites

 This guide assumes you have a GitHub repo clone/fork of the upstream repo and the following installed locally on your machine:
 1. `gcloud` - [install](https://cloud.google.com/sdk/docs/install)
 2. `gh` - [install](https://github.com/cli/cli#installation)
-3. `mysql` client - `sudo apt install mysql-client-core-8.0`

 ## Create a Google Cloud project

-1. Create a Google Cloud Project and store it's name in an env var
+1. Create a Google Cloud Project and store it's name in an env var `GCLOUD_PROJECT`
-2. `EXPORT GCLOUD_PROJECT=your-project` or `set GCLOUD_PROJECT your-project`
-3. Make sure the project has the following services enabled: `gcloud services enable compute.googleapis.com sqladmin.googleapis.com run.googleapis.com run.googleapis.com cloudtasks.googleapis.com storage.googleapis.com containerregistry.googleapis.com cloudscheduler.googleapis.com --project=$GCLOUD_PROJECT`

 ## Env vars
 Copy the .env.example file and fill in your values.

-## Test locally
-1. `yarn build:admin`
-2. `yarn generate-migration:prod initial-startup`
-3. `yarn run-migration:prod`
-4. `yarn serve:prod`

-You should be able to access `http://localhost:3000/admin`, `http://localhost:3000/admin-api` and `http://localhost:3000/shop-api`

-Test asset upload:
-1. Before you start the server, run `gcloud auth application-default login`
-2. Start Vendure and upload an asset.
-It should upload to your specified bucket
+This project uses `your-project` as example name, so make sure to ctrl+f all files for occurences of `your-project` when you're done with this guide.

 Go through the following files and replace any variables specific to your project:
 * All files in `.github/workflows`